 About the project

-The project "Progress in collective redress mechanisms in environmental and consumer mass harm situations" is supported by the Visegrad Fund.
-It is taking place from 1 of February 2018 to 31 of July 2019 and its main research topic deals with introducing and functioning of collective mechanisms of legal redress in mass harm situations or situations of violations of laws in the field of environmental protection and consumer protection.
+"Progress in collective redress mechanisms in environmental and consumer mass harm situations" is the project supported by the Visegrad Fund from 1 of February 2018 to 31 of July 2019.
+Its main research topic deals with introducing and functioning of collective mechanisms of legal redress in mass harm situations or situations of violations of laws in the field of environmental protection and consumer protection.
 Our project will pay special attention to the role of non-governmental organizations in both the environmental and consumer field.
 Therefore, representatives of such organizations of all four Visegrad countries are involved.
 Besides them, also legal experts on environmental law and consumer law are engaged.

 Main project objective